 Since 2016, the congregational novitiate has also been part of the Generalate building.
 The novitiate is also multicultural with sisters and novices from Brazil, Ghana, Hungary, Kenya, Nigeria, and Poland.

 General Council, 2018-2024 Left to right: Irmã Inês Camiran, General Councilor/Vicar; Sestra M. Martina Radež, General Councilor; Sister Roxanne Schares, General Superior; Sister Carolyn Anyega, General Councilor; Sister Julianne Lattner, General Councilor; Sister Kathleen Storms, General Councilor.

 Sister Roxanne Schares was elected general superior at the chapter.
-She will work with a team of five elected general councilors: Sister Inês Camiran, general councilor/vicar; Sister Carolyn Anyega, general councilor; Sister Julianne Lattner, general councilor; Sister M. Martina Radež, general councilor; and Sister Kathleen Storms, general councilor.
+She will work with a team of four elected general councilors: Sister Inês Camiran, general councilor/vicar; Sister Carolyn Anyega, general councilor; Sister Julianne Lattner, general councilor; and Sister M. Martina Radež, general councilor; and Sister Kathleen Storms, general councilor.

 The general council members began their six-year term when they were installed on 20 January 2018, at the Generalate in Rome, Italy.